msalehisedeh/wizard-query/README.md

 	}
 );

-// will return the entire book contents in sample1.xml this.select(
+// will return the entire book contents in books.xml this.select(
 	'books.book', /* select book of books */
-	'sample1.xml', /* in this file */
+	'books.xml', /* in this file */
 	false, /* do not parse cdata section */ this.publicationHandler).subscribe(
 	(success) => {